graphitemaster/redroid/README.md

 * __Web interface__
     With all the complexity of Redroid, visualizing, configuring and communicating with it through configuration files, databases and within IRC can seem a bit archaic and tedious.
-To combad this issue Redroid comes with a full fledged web interface which can be accessed with standard login credentials from any web browser in the world.
+To combat this issue Redroid comes with a full fledged web interface which can be accessed with standard login credentials from any web browser in the world.
     This same web interface can be used to create additional user accounts